Touch (Sori song): Background and release

 A teaser for "Touch"'s music video was released on August 30, 2018.
 It ultimately premiered on September 4, 2018.
 The music video was directed by the film director Hong Won-gi of the video production company Zanybros.
 A choreography-centered version of the music video premiered on September 11, 2018.
 The choreography was created by the choreographer Choi Hyo-jin of the dance studio 1Million Dance Studio.
 A dancing competition using the song's choreography was subsequently held from September 12, 2018 until October 10, 2018, where the winner will receive ₩1,000,000.

-Synposis
+Synopsis

 The music video begins with Sori resting her head on an unorganized dining table decorated with a bowl of cereal, a pitcher filled with milk, and an apple.
 She subsequently sprinkles cereal inside of the bowl before getting up and consuming a spoonful.
 Sori falls on a bed being pushed by women in orange latex swimsuits soon after.
 Throughout the music video, the aforementioned women dance around Sori, accompanying her to the swimming pool, an art museum, a restaurant, and her bedroom.
 Miscellaneous shots include her undressing herself in a corridor, resting on a large apple, bathing in a bathtub filled with milk, playing with curtains, and falling from a building.